-Citation and Adjudication Attribute Performance Measure Method of Calculation Baselin e 2022 2023 2024 2025 2026 AOC see Citation & into the database. see AOC Adjudication Component Update C&A-U-1: Number of courts Annually compile number of courts submitting citations according entering citations according to Uniformity to uniform standards developed uniform standards developed by 609 609 609 609 609 by the AOC see Citation & AOC.
-Adjudication Component see AOC Update C&A-I-1: Percent of crash Percent of crash citations with a (0) During Integration citations with a DUI code linked DUI code linked to N/A Developme >0 >0 >0 to a DDS conviction.
-DDS conviction. nt Accessibility C&A-X-1: Average number of convictions reported monthly to GECPS that are posted on the Public DDS Traffic Convictions Report site.
+Citation and Adjudication Attribute Performance Measure Method of Calculation Baselin e 2022 2023 2024 2025 2026 AOC see Citation & into the database. see AOC Uniformity Adjudication Component C&A-U-1: Number of courts submitting citations according to uniform standards developed by the AOC see Citation & Adjudication Component Annually compile number of courts entering citations according to uniform standards developed by AOC. see AOC Update 609 609 609 609 609 Integration C&A-I-1: Percent of crash citations with a DUI code linked to a DDS conviction.
+Percent of crash citations with a DUI code linked to DDS conviction.
+N/A (0) During Developme nt >0 >0 >0 Accessibility C&A-X-1: Average number of convictions reported monthly to GECPS that are posted on the Public DDS Traffic Convictions Report site.
 Average total convictions submitted to GECPS are reported monthly.
 They are shared publicly online, monthly, in the DDS Monthly Traffic Convictions Report.
 41,985 55,494 41,985 41,985 41,985 C&A-X-2: Average number of FTA's received monthly Average total FTA 's submitted to GECPS from courts.
 14,800 20,478 14,800 14,800 14,800